 - Take some classes.
 Whether it is a new language, dance or horticulture, learning helps us acquire new skills, boosts self-confidence and memory.
 It’s also a great way to meet new people.

 - Be creative.
 Develop your artistic flair.
 Many artistic and hands-on activities stimulate creativity and coordination of movement.
 Imagine drawing a tapestry or a flower bed, finding a way to build a birdhouse from recyclable materials, drawing or painting, writing storybooks for children, etc. The possibilities are endless.

 - Exercise.
 It is well-documented that exercising regularly has a positive impact on physical and psycho-affective health.
-Exercise such as brisk walking, cycling, swimming or dancing three times a week or more has a positive impact on mental faculties.
+Activities such as brisk walking, cycling, swimming or dancing at least three times a week has a positive impact on mental faculties.
 Also, exercising allows you to develop strong ties with others and to have fun, while maintaining your autonomy and self-esteem.

 - Eat well.
 Eating well is the basis for good health and contributes to brain health.
-Follow the Canada Food Guide or, even better, choose a Mediterranean diet.
-This kind of diet is typically known to have a high proportion of cereal (mainly whole grain), vegetables, legumes, fruits, nuts, olive oil, fish and poultry.
+Follow Canada’s Food Guide focusing on a high intake of cereals (mostly whole grains), vegetables, legumes, fruits, nuts, olive oil, fish and poultry.
 Studies have shown that this type of diet has a positive impact on intelligence.
 Note that omega 3 is thought to be particularly beneficial, which would explain why so many people are turning to these supplements.

 The brain is a true wonder of nature, it’s up to you to give it the daily attention it deserves!